-Mr. Burzynski is a Director and Chairman of the Board of O3 Mining.
-He currently serves as Executive Chairman, Chief Executive Officer and director of Osisko.
-Mr. Burzynski holds a Bachelor of Science (Honours) degree in geology from Mount Allison University, and a Master of Science in exploration and mineral economics (MINEX) degree from Queen's University.
-He is a registered P.Geo. in the province of Québec, and has over 30 years' experience as a professional geologist on international mining and development projects.
-Mr. Burzynski was one of the three original founders of Osisko Exploration/Osisko Mining Corp., and up until 2014 was the Vice President, Business Development.
-Formerly, Mr. Burzynski has been Senior Vice President, New Business Development of Osisko Gold from June 2014 to August 2016, and has served on a number of public company boards including Osisko Gold, Osisko Metals Incorporated, and Major Drilling Group International Inc. Among other awards, Mr. Burzynski was a co-winner together with Sean Roosen and Robert Wares of the Prospectors and Developers Association of Canada's "Prospector of the Year Award" for 2007 and the Northern Miner's "Mining Men of the Year" for 2009.
-Mr. Burzynski currently also serves as a director with Osisko Development Corp. and Osisko Green Acquisition Limited.
+Mr. Burzynski is the Chairman of the Board of Directors of O3 Mining.
+He currently serves as Chairman of the Board and Chief Executive Officer of Osisko Mining Inc. Mr. Burzynski holds a Bachelor of Science (Honours) degree in geology from Mount Allison University, and a Master of Science in exploration and mineral economics (MINEX) degree from Queen's University.
+He is a registered professional geologist in the province of Québec, and has four decades of experience with national and international exploration and mining projects.
+Mr. Burzynski was one of the three original founders of Osisko Exploration Ltd./Osisko Mining Corporation, and up until 2014 was the Vice President, Business Development.
+Mr. Burzynski was the Senior Vice President, New Business Development of Osisko Gold Royalties Ltd. from June 2014 to August 2016, and has served on a number of public company boards including Osisko Gold Royalties Ltd., Osisko Metals Incorporated, Osisko Development and Major Drilling Group International Inc. Among a number of other awards, Mr. Burzynski was a co-winner together with Sean Roosen and Robert Wares of the Prospectors and Developers Association of Canada's (PDAC) Bill Dennis "Prospector of the Year Award" for 2007 and the Northern Miner's "Mining Men of the Year" for 2009 for their work on the world class Canadian Malartic gold mine.
+Mr. Burzynski was recently again honoured as the winner of the 2024 PDAC Bill Dennis Award for work outlining the world class Windfall gold deposit.
+Mr. Burzynski currently serves as an Honorary Colonel with the Royal Canadian Air Force Aerospace Warfare Centre, and is a Fellow of the Geological Association of Canada and the Royal Canadian Geographical Society.